markmclaren/mytinyjesus/README.md

 This project recreates the visual language of a small late-2000s web widget: a tiny Jesus figure sits at the edge of a bright upper field and black reflective floor, while short speech bubbles rotate overhead.
 The composition is intentionally spare and avoids adding modern application chrome.

-The historical site can still be inspected through an Internet Archive capture.[1]
+The historical site can still be inspected through an [Internet Archive capture (5 February 2009)](https://web.archive.org/web/20090205063029/http://mytinyjesus.com/).

 ## Important provenance note